Liu-Xiangzhi/Obfuscated-C-Code/ReadMe.md

 ```

 ### Universal Character Name and Hexadecimal Character of C language
 Universal Character Name is the way of representation of Unicode in C language, which form is `\uxxxx` or `\Uxxxxxxxx`, where `x` is a hex-digit.
-The value of Universal Character Name can be any code point of all possible Unicode except those can be represented by ASCII except `$` and `@`.
+The value of Universal Character Name can be any code point of all possible Unicode except those can be represented by ASCII(except for `$` and `@`).

 Hexadecimal Character is very simple but not such usual, which represents character by hex-digit. e.g. the ASCII value of `A` is 41, so it can be represented as `\x41` by Hexadecimal Character.